diversen/shell-gpt-php/README.md

 ### Create a dialog

 Something like ChatGPT (gpt-3.5-turbo model).
-Meaining that the context is loaded from the previous questions / answers.
+Meaning that the answer is extrapolated from the previous questions and answers.

-    Type 'exit' to exit. 'save' to save
     You: Say "hello world"
     Assistant: Hello world!
     You: ...

+Some sub commands are available in the dialog mode:

+    Available commands:

+    save - Save dialog to file
+    exec - Execute a command and feed the output to the dialog exit - Exit the dialog (or ctrl-c) comm - Show all commands

+    Type a message to ChatGPT.
+Maybe 'hello world!'
+You may also use above commands.

+All dialogs are auto-saved on exit to the directory `~/.config/shell-gpt-php/data/`.

 ### Generate a shell command: